bluscream-vencord-plugins/multiAccount/README.md

 ## Installation

-1. Copy the `vencord-multiacc-plugin` folder to your Vencord userplugins directory
+1. Copy the `blu-multiacc` folder to your Vencord `src/userplugins` directory
-2. Restart Vencord or reload the client
+2. Rebuild Vencord: `npm run build`
+3. Restart Discord
-3. Enable the plugin in Vencord settings
+4. Enable the plugin in Vencord settings
-4. Configure your accounts in the plugin settings
+5. Configure your accounts in the plugin settings

 ## Account Setup